On the Equivalence of Zero-Sum Games and Conic Programs: Abstract

 \section{Abstract}

-We prove the \textit{almost equivalence} between two-player zero-sum games and conic linear programming problems in reflexive Banach spaces.
-The previous fundamental results of von Neumann, Dantzig, Adler, and von Stengel on the equivalence between linear programming and finite games with strategy sets defined over $\mathbb{R}^n$, are therefore extended to more general strategy spaces.
-More specifically, we show that for every two-player zero-sum game with a bilinear payoff function of the form $u(x,y)=\langle y,Ax\rangle$, for some linear operator $A$, and strategy sets that represent bases of convex cones, the minimax theorem holds, and its game value and Nash equilibria can be computed by solving a primal-dual pair of conic linear problems.
+We prove the \textit{almost equivalence} of the minimax theorem and the strong duality theorem for a large class of games and conic programs.
+The previous fundamental results on the equivalence of linear programming and two-player zero-sum games with simplex-strategy sets are extended to Banach spaces, and a comprehensive framework unifying two-player zero-sum games and conic linear programs is established.
+Specifically, we show that for every zero-sum game with a bilinear payoff function and strategy sets that represent bases of convex cones, the minimax equality holds and its game value and Nash equilibria can be found by solving a primal-dual pair of conic programs.
 Conversely, the minimax theorem for the same class of games ``almost always" implies strong duality of conic linear programming.
-The main results are applied to a number of infinite zero-sum games, whose classes include those of semi-infinite, semidefinite, time-continuous, quantum, polynomial, and homogeneous separable games.
+In fact, we give a game-dependent characterization of strict feasibility, and show that minimax is equivalent to a generalized version of Ville's theorem of the alternative.
+Several well-established game classes are embedded in the introduced model, including (i) semi-infinite, (ii) semidefinite, (iii) quantum, (iv) time-dependent, and (v) polynomial games, as well as (vi) the mixed extension of any continuous game with compact strategy sets.